nodejs/node/doc/api/net.md

 * Returns: {net.Server}

-Calling `unref` on a server will allow the program to exit if this is the only active server in the event system.
-If the server is already `unref`d calling `unref` again will have no effect.
+Calling `unref()` on a server will allow the program to exit if this is the only active server in the event system.
+If the server is already `unref`ed calling `unref()` again will have no effect.

 ## Class: net.Socket
 <!-- YAML